pvlang/reference/src/syntax-and-semantics/types/primitive/integer.md

 ## Semantics

-- It can contain all integers (limited by the memory).
+- Its representation and size is unspecified.
-- Its representation is unspecified.
+- It can contain **all integers** (limited by memory).